Why Average ROAS Hides Diminishing Returns.

 Common ROAS Traps

-Scaling the “winner” without checking marginal returns
+Scaling the "winner" without assessing marginal returns.

-Cutting brand to “protect ROAS” (then demand thins out later)
+Cutting brand investment to "protect ROAS."

 Treating platform attribution as incrementality